cli/cli/docs/triage.md

 3. Go through each one and look for things that should be closed outright (See the PR and Issue section below for more details.)
 4. Go through again and look for issues that are worth keeping around, update each one with labels/pings
 5. Go through again and look for PRs that solve a useful problem but lack obvious things like tests or passing builds; request changes on those
-6. Mark any remaining PRs (ie ones that look worth merging with a cursory glance) as community PRs and move to Needs Review
+6. Mark any remaining PRs (i.e. ones that look worth merging with a cursory glance) as `community` PRs and move to Needs Review
 7. Look for updated [issues](https://github.com/cli/cli/issues?q=is%3Aopen+is%3Aissue) and [PRs](https://github.com/cli/cli/pulls?q=is%3Apr+is%3Aopen+draft%3Afalse+sort%3Aupdated-desc) and see if they need a response.
 8. Check the clock at each step and just bail out when an hour passe